Cvrane/spectra-review-paper-competition/submissions/handwriting-text-recognition.md

 # Summary

 Handwriting Text Recognition has gradually seen significant improvements.
 The performance of deep learning-based HTR systems attained Character Error Rates below 10%.
 However, HTR remains a challenging open-ended problem.
+There is a scope of possible improvement with their own set of complexities, such as:
+  - Different styles of handwriting
+  - Poor quality of image captures
+  - Compressed or expanded image captures
+  - Cursive text.

-There is a scope of possible improvement with their own set of complexities, such as: Different styles of handwriting, Poor quality of image captures, Compressed or expanded image captures, Cursive text.
-Nevertheless, we believe that future works grounded on robustness, adaptability, and computational efficiency could be the basis of improvements in HTR.
+Nevertheless, we believe that future works grounded on robustness, adaptability, and computational efficiency can be the basis of improvements in HTR.

 # References